Kevin Conrad: Climate change negotiations

 Conrad is a leading figure behind global efforts to value the ecosystem services provided by tropical forests with the objective of reducing rates of deforestation and increasing forest conservation.
 In this context, he is generally credited for launching efforts within the United Nations Framework Convention on Climate Change (UNFCCC) now widely referred to as REDD+ -- Reducing Emissions from Deforestation and Forest Degradation in developing countries.'

-Further, in his role at the Coalition for Rainforest Nations, Conrad has been instrumental in the establishment of the World Bank's Forest Carbon Partnership Facility and the United Nation's UN-REDD Programme.
+Further, in his role at the Coalition for Rainforest Nations, Conrad has been instrumental in the establishment of the World Bank's Forest Carbon Partnership Facility and the United Nations' UN-REDD Programme.
 Based upon these efforts, industrialized countries — including Norway, the United States, the UK, Germany, France, Japan, and Australia — pledged around US$3.5 billion by the close of 2009 under the Copenhagen Accord for capacity-building and incentives to reduce rates of deforestation in participating developing countries.

 Conrad "gained a worldwide spotlight" during the 2007 United Nations Climate Change Conference where he represented Papua New Guinea and declared:

 We all came with high expectations.
 The world is watching us.
 We left a seat for every country.
 We asked for leadership — and there is an old saying: "If you're not willing to lead, then get out of the way."
 I would ask the United States: we ask for your leadership.
 We seek your leadership, but if for some reason you're not willing to lead, leave it to the rest of us; please, get out of the way.

 According to the New York Times, "the room erupted in applause, and within minutes the lead American representative, Paula J. Dobriansky, dropped the objection and said, 'We will go forward and join consensus today.'"
 Conrad's statement received widespread international media coverage, and was soon spread on YouTube.